wp-plugins/my-calendar/readme.txt

 == Changelog ==

+= 1.10.5 =

+* I made a truly bone-headed error in the last update, and I'm not even going to say what.
+If you didn't notice it, lucky for you!

 = 1.10.4 =

 * In my rush to fix the security issue, I broke an aspect of the event navigation.
 Apologies for this!
 Now fixed.